An independent marketplace for professional journalism, ideas and expertise.

 As a media consumer you can vote with your wallet — and buy quality work from journalists and bloggers who abide by the standards that support the Watchdog CityTM community.
 Watchdog City's architecture will help bloggers thrive too by providing them with a secure mechanism to sell their content, whether it is opinion or expertise.

-Watchdog City is founded on two key assumptions: The public is willing to buy stories and put independent journalists back to work shedding light on the public's business, and honesty and transparency can prevail in a self-regulated community marketplace.
+Watchdog City is founded on two key assumptions: The public is willing to help put independent journalists back to work shedding light on the public's business, and honesty and transparency can prevail in a self-regulated community marketplace.

 Help us unleash the watchdogs and change the planet.